hydrochlorination/genwuncrystal/README.md

 # Pokémon Crystal [![Build Status][travis-badge]][travis]

 This is a disassembly of Pokémon Crystal, except this one contains only pokémon from Red, Blue, and Yellow, alongside any evolutions introduced in Gold, Silver, and Crystal.
+There are also some bonus changes that I made at like 2 in the morning so I can't really remember what I changed.

 It builds the following ROMs: